opeyemitechpro/my-projects/docs/devops_projects/10micro.md

     - Click Add.

 - [x] Add GitHub Credentials:
-    - Choose Secret text as the kind.
+    - Choose `Username with password` as the kind.
+    - Set Username as your Github Username _(Not your github login email)_
+    - Generate a `personal access token` from your github account
+        - Go to your github account `profile > settings > developer settings > personal access token`
+        - Set a note and select `repo`, `admin:repo_hook`, `notifications`
+        - Click `Generate token`
+        - Copy the generated token
+    - Back at your jenkins server UI, paste  the github token as the password for the github credentials _(:red_circle: <span class="text-red">Do not use your real GitHub password here!</span> :red_circle:)_
     - Set the ID and description as `github-cred`
-    - Enter your GitHub Personal Access Token as the secret.
-    - Click Add.
+    - Click OK.

 - [x] Add e-mail Credentials:
     - Choose Username and Password as the kind